Sigrid of Sweden (1566–1633): Biography

 Sigrid was born in Svartsjö Castle, Färingsö, to King Eric and Karin Månsdotter before their marriage, but was from the beginning treated as if she was legitimate.
-She was taken care of by Johanna (Jeanne) de Herboville, the wife of a French noble Huguenot immigrant.
+She was taken care of by Johanna de Herboville, a French noble Huguenot immigrant.

 Eric XIV married Karin morganatically in 1567, and officially in 1568, when she was ennobled and crowned queen under the name Katarina Magnusdotter.
 Sigrid was present at her mother's wedding and at her coronation, together with her brother Gustav.
 The wedding was unique; never before had the children of the couple been present at a royal wedding.
 The presence of the children was a way to demonstrate their new status: both of them were officially confirmed as legitimate, and Sigrid and her brother were given all the privileges of a royal princess and prince.

 In 1568, her father was deposed, and his family, including Sigrid was imprisoned with him.
 Sigrid was periodically allowed to live outside of the house arrest of her parents, in the care of Herboville and queen dowager Catherine Stenbock.
 She was removed from her father in 1573 and taken to Turku castle in Finland with her mother.
 In 1575, she was separated from her brother, who was removed from her mother's custody.
 In 1577, her father died, and Sigrid and her mother were freed and allowed to settle in Liuksiala Manor in Finland.